aditya-raj/careers/README.rst

 Hard technical challenges
 -------------------------
 We have huge challenges in machine learning, classification, and scale.
 Our database already has every voter in the United States plus their voting history -- in some cases going back thirty years.
 This is a billion rows of data and we've barely even started.
 We need to figure out how to process this information in way that is meaningful to each and every voter starting in the US (200 million voters) and eventually abroad (Democracy is a growth business.)
-Moreover, we have a new approach to social networking that uses dynamic linking, meaning: forming and re-forming the interest graph as opinions change, accommodating new nodes and edges in realtime along the way.
-No one has done this before, and it represents the future of social networks.

 Lasting Impact
 --------------